 AQA GCE A Level Democracy and Nazism: Germany 1918-45

-The aim of this lesson is to evaluate the impact the Great Depression had upon Germany.
+The aim of this lesson is to evaluate the impact the Great Depression had upon Weimar Germany.

 Students are given the context to the Wall Street Crash and then have to decide if Germany’s problems throughout were the sole consequence of the Wall Street Crash.

-They are given further details of the effects of the slump in Germany, from which they answer some differentiated questions.
+They are given further details of the effects of the Great Depression and slump in Weimar Germany, from which they answer some differentiated questions.

-Various scenarios are also put forward, from the social, political and economic effects, to who suffered more - the young or the old and the rise of extremism.
+Various scenarios are also put forward, from the social, political and economic effects, to who suffered more - the young, the old or unemployed as well as the rise of extremism.
 These can be debated and discussed in groups or individually.

-The plenary further challenges which particular groups suffered in the Depression and why.
+The plenary further challenges which particular groups suffered in the Great Depression and why.

 Some source exam practice can be completed, with help and structure given to answer the question if needed.